-The CY8C38 family supports a wide supply operating range from 1.71 V to 5.5 V. This allows operation from regulated supplies such as 1.8 V \pm 5%, 2.5 V \pm 10%, 3.3 V \pm 10%, or 5.0 V \pm 10%, or directly from a wide range of battery types.
-In addition, it provides an integrated high efficiency synchronous boost converter that can power the device from supply voltages as low as 0.5 V. This enables the device to be powered directly from a single battery or solar cell.
-In addition, you can use the boost converter to generate other voltages required by the device, such as a 3.3-V supply for LCD glass drive.
-The boost's output is available on the Vboost pin, allowing other devices in the application to be powered from the PSoC.
+The CY8C56LP family supports a wide supply operating range from 1.71 to 5.5 V. This allows operation from regulated supplies such as $1.8 \pm 5\%$ , $2.5 V \pm 10\%$ , $3.3 V \pm 10\%$ , or $5.0 V \pm 10\%$ , or directly from a wide range of battery types.
+In addition, it provides an integrated high efficiency synchronous boost converter that can power the device from supply voltages as low as 0.5 V. This enables the device to be powered directly from a single battery.
+In addition, you can use the boost converter to generate other voltages required by the device, such as a 3.3 V supply for LCD glass drive.
+The boost's output is available on the VBOOST pin, allowing other devices in the application to be powered from the PSoC.

-PSoC supports a wide range of low-power modes.
-These include a 200-nA hibernate mode with RAM retention and a 1-μA sleep mode with RTC.
-In the second mode, the optional 32.768-kHz watch crystal runs continuously and maintains an accurate RTC.
+PSoC supports a wide range of low power modes.
+These include a 300 nA hibernate mode with RAM retention and a 2 $\mu$ A sleep mode with RTC.
+In the second mode the optional 32.768-kHz watch crystal runs continuously and maintains an accurate RTC.

 Power to all major functional blocks, including the programmable digital and analog peripherals, can be controlled independently by firmware.
-This allows low-power background processing when some peripherals are not in use.
-This, in turn, provides a total device current of only 1.2 mA when the CPU is running at 6 MHz, or 0.8 mA running at 3 MHz.
+This allows low power background processing when some peripherals are not in use.
+This, in turn, provides a total device current of only 3.1 mA when the CPU is running at 6 MHz.

-The details of the PSoC power modes are covered in the "Power System" section on page 29 of this data sheet.
+The details of the PSoC power modes are covered in the "Power System" section on page 24 of this datasheet.

-PSoC uses JTAG (4-wire) or SWD (2-wire) interfaces for programming, debug, and test.
-The 1-wire SWV may also be used for 'printf' style debugging.
-By combining SWD and SWV, you can implement a full debugging interface with just three pins.
+PSoC uses JTAG (4 wire) or SWD (2 wire) interfaces for programming, debug, and test.
 Using these standard interfaces you can debug or program the PSoC with a variety of hardware solutions from Cypress or third party vendors.
-PSoC supports on-chip break points and 4-KB instruction and data race memory for debug.
-Details of the programming, test, and debugging interfaces are discussed in the "Programming, Debug Interfaces, Resources" section on page 61 of this data sheet.
+The Cortex-M3 debug and trace modules include Flash Patch and Breakpoint (FPB), Data Watchpoint and Trace (DWT), Embedded Trace Macrocell (ETM), and Instrumentation Trace Macrocell (ITM).
+These modules have many features to help solve difficult debug and trace problems.
+Details of the programming, test, and debugging interfaces are discussed in the "Programming, Debug Interfaces, Resources" section on page 57 of this datasheet.